 Clairol Herbal Essences contains the worst, the harshest and the most damaging contact allergens I have ever seen rammed into a bottle of shampoo.

 Let me put this into context.
 If you were looking for a gentle dandruff shampoo, I would recommend Head and Shoulders above this bottle here.
 Clairol Herbal Essences Anti-Dandruff shampoo is the most cynical bottle of marketing yet seen on this website.
 True, I’ve seen all of the ingredients on other shampoos but I have never seen so many crammed into one bottle.

 Sulfates, parabens, they are all here.
 Would you like to preserve your dead pet?
 Well, perhaps the formaldehyde in this shampoo will help.
 Harsh perfumes?
 That’s what makes this bottle smell so damn good.
 The sulfates make it wash so luxuriously.
 Even the active ingredient, salicylic acid, isn’t strictly a dandruff control treatment but rather a dead skin exfoliating treatment that will dry your skin after prolonged useage.

-So why do so many folk think that this is gentle and natural?
+So why do so many people think that this is gentle and natural?